That’s why now is a great time to consider increasing your exposure, or making your first allocation, to managed futures.

 Small adjustments may drive dramatic long-term change

-By sticking to a strict rebalancing routine, investors can realize better performance, lower volatility and lower drawdowns.
-But only if they rebalance risk by buying low and selling high once each year.
+By sticking to a disciplined rebalancing routine, investors can realize better performance, lower volatility and lower drawdowns.
+But only if they rebalance risk by buying low and selling high when the opportunity arises.

 This simple discipline can potentially produce powerful results, no matter the size of the account: